wuyou33/makena/README.md

 body simulation.
 It also contains some useful stand-alone geometric tools such as convex hull finders and an intersection finder for convex polytopes.
-The engine development is still in progress (pre-alpha release).
+The engine development around collision discovery is still in progress (pre-alpha release).

 The development originally started to experiment an idea to track contacts over multiple simulation steps.
 Conventional physics engines run multiple iterations of geometric configuration update and collision detection until there are no new collisions found in a single simulation step.